Harold-Ohandja/Moderna-Quantum-RNA-/README.md

 Predicting mRNA secondary structure is a crucial computational bottleneck in the design of mRNA-based therapeutics and vaccines.
 Traditional tools, such as **ViennaRNA**, rely on dynamic programming algorithms to identify Minimum Free Energy (MFE) structures under standard thermodynamic models.

 This project explores a quantum optimization approach for mRNA folding by mapping base-pairing decisions to a Quadratic Unconstrained Binary Optimization (**QUBO**) model.
-Inspired directly by research from IBM Quantum and Moderna ([1] D. Alevras *et al.*, "mRNA secondary structure prediction using utility-scale quantum computers," *arXiv preprint*, arXiv:2405.20328, 2024.
+Inspired directly by research from IBM Quantum and Moderna ([[1](#1-alevras-et-al-2024)].D.
+Alevras *et al.*, "mRNA secondary structure prediction using utility-scale quantum computers," *arXiv preprint*, arXiv:2405.20328, 2024.
 DOI: [10.48550/arXiv.2405.20328](https://doi.org/10.48550/arXiv.2405.20328).), we implement a **CVaR-VQE (Conditional Value at Risk Variational Quantum Eigensolver)** algorithm using a hardware-efficient ansatz.
 We benchmark the quantum predictions against classical MFE structures, evaluate energy gaps ($\Delta E$), and conduct a resource scaling analysis.

 ---